jordanchude/to-do-list-backend/README.md

 - **Don’t hesitate to write throwaway code** to solve short-term problems.
 - **Read the docs for whatever technologies, frameworks, or APIs you use**.
 - **Write your code DRY** and **build your APIs RESTful**.
-- **Be consistent with your code style**.
-You're working in teams, but you're only making one app per team.
-Make sure it looks like a unified effort.
 - **Commit early, commit often**.
 Don’t be afraid to break something because you can always go back in time to a previous version.
 - **Keep user stories small and well-defined**.
 Remember – user stories focus on what a user needs, not what development tasks need accomplishing.
 - **Write code another developer wouldn't have to ask you about**.
 Do your naming conventions make sense?
 Would another developer be able to look at your app and understand what everything is?